-A thoracic aortic aneurysm is a weakened area in the upper part of the aorta.
-The aorta is the major blood vessel that feeds blood to the body (aorta).
+A thoracic aortic aneurysm is a weakened area in the major blood vessel that feeds blood to the body (aorta).
 When the aorta is weak, blood pushing against the vessel wall can cause it to bulge like a balloon (aneurysm).

-A thoracic aortic aneurysm may also be called thoracic aneurysm and aortic dissection (TAAD) because an aneurysm can lead to a tear in the artery wall (dissection) that can cause life-threatening bleeding.
-Small and slow-growing thoracic aortic aneurysms may not ever rupture, but large, fast-growing aneurysms may rupture.
+A thoracic aortic aneurysm is also called a thoracic aneurysm, and aortic dissection can occur because of an aneurysm.
+A dissection is a tear in the wall of the aorta that can cause life-threatening bleeding or sudden death.
+Large, fast-growing aneurysms also may rupture, but small and slow-growing aneurysms may never rupture.

 Depending on the cause, size and growth rate of your thoracic aortic aneurysm, treatment may vary from watchful waiting to emergency surgery.
-Ideally, surgery for a thoracic aortic aneurysm can be planned if necessary.Next
+Ideally, surgery can be planned if necessary.Next

 As a thoracic aortic aneurysm grows, some people may notice:

 Aortic aneurysms can develop anywhere along the aorta, which runs from your heart through your chest and abdomen.
 When they occur in the chest, they're called thoracic aortic aneurysms.
 Aneurysms can occur anywhere in the thoracic aorta, including near the heart, in the aortic arch and in the lower part of the thoracic aorta.